 Yes, occasionally there is someone who was just the worst and born an awful human being (figured I’d quickly circumnavigate that one before anyone puts Hitler in the comments!) but that’s not really the case for the 99.9% of the people you’ll encounter during your history reading.

 You have to don that deerstalker and channel your inner Holmes.
 Look at the world around the person.
 What made them think and feel this way?

 In the case of Millicent, it was a combination of things.
-A little bit of self superiority, as well as going into very pro Boer War and wanting Britain to come out with a win.
-She ardently believed the news that the media was giving back home.
+A little bit of self superiority (as a white person living in an imperialistic world) as well as going into the concentration camp debate very pro Boer War and wanting Britain to come out with a win.
+Plus she believed what the British press were saying about the camps.
 That the women and children imprisoned in the concentration camps had been helping in the fight against British forces and as such, needed to be locked away just as a matter warfare.

 That doesn’t make it right for her to have been pro concentration camp.
 But it did help me better understand why she thought this way.

 Doing this not only helps you better understand the era beyond the person, but it also impacts how you think on a day to day level.

 Because by learning why these otherwise good people made bad choices, we can better understand the world around us.